The Messiah's Donkey

-In Jewish tradition, the Messiah's Donkey (Hebrew: חמורו של משיח) refers to the donkey upon which the Messiah will arrive to redeem the world at the end of days.
+In Jewish and Christian tradition, the Messiah's Donkey (Hebrew: חמורו של משיח) refers to the donkey upon which the Messiah will arrive (Judaism) or arrived (Christianity) to redeem the world.
 In Modern Hebrew the phrase "the Messiah's donkey" is used to refer to someone who does the 'dirty work' on behalf of someone else.

+In Jewish tradition

 The origin of the belief can be found in : "... your king is coming to you; righteous and having salvation is he, humble and mounted on a donkey, on a colt, the foal of a donkey."
-The 'king' referred to in this verse is interpreted by Chazal as referring to the Messiah.
+The 'king' mentioned in this verse is interpreted by Chazal as referring to the Messiah.

 In the discussion regarding this verse in the Babylonian Talmud (Sanhedrin 98a), a story is told of the Persian king Shevor, who says to Samuel, one of the Amoraim, "You say that the Messiah will come on a donkey; I will send him the riding horse that I have."
 In response to the ridicule of the king, Samuel answers, "Do you have a horse with one thousand colors like the donkey of the Messiah?
 Certainly his donkey will be miraculous."

+In the Christian New Testament

+The triumphal entry into Jerusalem is a narrative in the four canonical Gospels describing the arrival of Jesus in Jerusalem a few days before his crucifixion.
+This event is celebrated each year by Christians on Palm Sunday.